ga-wdi-quizzes/week-05/README.md

 Your answer:
 ```
 Schema is the structure of a table and how the data is organized in rows and columns.
+Schema is basically the blueprint of a table or db.

 We define associations of classes within the model (belong_to, has_many).
 Wishes could "belong_to" people and people could "have_many" wishes.

+"People" table could have columns "name" and "ID" while the wishes tables has "wish" "ID" and "people_id".  people.id would equal wishes.people_id in order to select all wishes that belong to a single person.

 ```